MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/360-camera-video-capture.md

 ![Unstitched combined frame](images/unstitched-combined.png)

-(2) Frame unwarped, stitched and transformed to equirectangular inside a DMFT sent to the app's rendering element for preview, to a video sink or photo sink to be stored to file:
+(2) Frame unwarped, stitched and transformed to equirectangular inside a DMFT sent to the application's rendering element for preview, to a video sink or photo sink to be stored to file:

 ![Frame unwarped, stitched and transformed](images/unwarped-stitched-transformed.png)

-(3) Rendered viewport inside an app using a UI element that applies a spherical projection as well as provide viewport rotation panning and field of view interaction:
+(3) Rendered viewport inside an application using a UI element that applies a spherical projection as well as provide viewport rotation panning and field of view interaction:

 ![Rendered viewport](images/rendered-viewport.png)